arturops/self-drivingCar/TrafficSignClassifier/TrafficSignClassifier_Description.md

 ![alt text][Image7] ![alt text][Image8] ![alt text][Image9] ![alt text][Image10] ![alt text][Image11] ![alt text][Image12] ![alt text][Image13] ![alt text][Image14] ![alt text][Image15]

-####4.2.
+#### 4.2.
 Web Images Accuracy

 **The 29 real world conditions web images**
-The model was able to correctly guess 16 of the 29 traffic signs, which gives an accuracy of 65%.
+The model was able to correctly guess 20 of the 29 traffic signs, which gives an accuracy of 71%.
 This result is very reasonable as the images it couldn't guess have very different points of view or more artifacts than the ones in the training,validation and test datasets.

 **The other 43 web images**
-The model was able to correctly guess 36 of the 43 traffic signs, which gives an accuracy of 85%.
+The model was able to correctly guess 36 of the 40 traffic signs, which gives an accuracy of 95%.
 This result is amazing as this images are similar but not the same as the ones in the training,validation and test datasets.

 These results verify that the network model is training well and that more data from different points of view or a more complex data augmentation can definitively improve how the model generalizes.

-####4.3.
+#### 4.3.
 Softmax Probabilities of Web Images

 In order to display some of the performance in the images chosen from the web that are more similar to the real world, I added some of the softmax examples from the notebook in here

-![alt text]
-[Softmax1]
+![alt text][Softmax1]

-![alt text]
-[Softmax2]
+![alt text][Softmax2]

-![alt text]
-[Softmax3]
+![alt text][Softmax3]

-![alt text]
-[Softmax4]
+![alt text][Softmax4]

-![alt text]
-[Softmax5]
+![alt text][Softmax5]

-![alt text]
-[Softmax6]
+![alt text][Softmax6]

 After looking at the examples it is very clear that for images that are similar to the train data the network had almost no issue predicting it correct most of the time, while for images that are very far or where illumination is partial the model is not quite accurate as it has not been trained on images of such type or with such artifacts.